by Todd Walker

 Do you remember how to tie that nifty knot you saw on YouTube?
 Probably not.
 Find two trees in the yard and practice tying out your tarp and hammock.
 Repetition is the mother of all learning.

 Basic knots should become second-hand.
-You won’t need to know 41 knots to survive and thrive in a survival scenario.
+You won’t need to know 41 knots to enjoy a camping trip.
 Knowing a few simple knots will save you time and cordage.

 The knots I use most while bushcrafting are the timber hitch, trucker’s hitch, blood knot, bowline, clove hitch, and prussic loop.
 Learn knots with a specific purpose and tie them repeatedly until you’re able to do so even in the dark.